Trip Facts

 Day 08: Trek to Siding village- Drive Pokhara

-Altitude: 825 m / 2,707 ft, Pokhara
+Altitude above sea level: 825 m / 2,707 ft.– Pokhara

-Driving duration: Approximately 3 hours
+Driving Duration: Approximately 3 hours

 Accommodation: Mount Kailash Resort or similar

-Meals: Breakfast and Lunch
+Meals: Breakfast, Lunch

 Day 09: Flight to Kathmandu

-Altitude:1,302 m / 4,272 ft.
-Kathmandu
+Altitude above sea level: 1,302 m / 4,272 ft. – Kathmandu

-Flight duration: 25 minutes approx.
+Flight Duration: Approximately 25 minutes

 Accommodation: Hotel Tibet or similar